What Is Gotu Kola?

 Gotu Kola has immense therapeutic potential.
 The herb has a positive effect on anxiety issues.
 It calms the adrenal glands, which in turn lowers the release of stress hormone and increases dopamine and serotonin levels.

 Gotu Kola can also help you achieve the skin you desire.
-Applying Gotu kola paste on your skin reduce the appearance of wrinkles scars and other skin blemishes.
+Applying Gotu Kola paste on your skin reduces the appearance of wrinkles scars and other skin blemishes.

 Try this simple recipe for Gotu Kola summer drink

 - Half a mousambi (Sweet Lime)

 - Half a glass of water